craftcms/shopify/README.md

 ## Installation

+Require package via composer into your craft 3 project:

+    composer require nmaier95/shopify-product-fetcher

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for shopify.
+In the Control Panel, go to Settings → Plugins and click the “Install” button for shopify.

 ## shopify Overview